 Photosensitivity is an extreme sensitivity to ultraviolet (UV) rays from the sun and other light sources.
 Most people are at risk of developing sunburn during long exposure to sunlight.

-Exposure to UV rays from the sun can also lead to skin damage and skin cancer.
-People who are photosensitive may develop skin rashes or burns, even after limited exposure to the sun.
+Exposure to UV rays can also lead to skin damage and skin cancer.
+People who are photosensitive may develop skin rashes or burns, even after only limited exposure to the sun.

 Some chemicals contribute to sensitivity to the sun.
 These can cause two different types of photosensitive reactions: phototoxic and photoallergic.

 Phototoxic reactions are caused when a new chemical in your body interacts with UV rays from the sun.
 Medications like doxycycline and tetracycline, for example, are the most common cause of this type of reaction.

 The result is a skin rash that looks like a severe sunburn, which usually develops within 24 hours of exposure to the sun.

 Photoallergic reactions can develop as a side effect of some medications.
 They can also arise from chemicals found in beauty products and sunscreen.